-School uniforms have long been common in parochial schools, but a number of public schools also have uniform standards as of 2013.
-Uniforms may simply involve wearing a standard t-shirt or top.
+School uniforms have long been common in parochial schools, but a number of public schools also have uniform standards.
+Uniforms may simply involve wearing a standard T-shirt or top.
 Other uniforms may address specific styles of pants, socks and shoes.
-Required uniforms have pros and cons, often centering on the balance between individual expression and conformity.
+Requiring uniforms has pros and cons, often centering on the balance between individual expression and conformity.

 The common reason students don't like school uniforms is they go against their ability to express individuality through clothing styles.
 From a political perspective, uniform detractors point to the right of individuals to free expression.
-Psychologically, it is important for young people to feel like they have the right to a voice or opinion, according to Dr. Alan Hilfer in a January 2012 "Family Education" article.
+Psychologically, it is important for young people to feel like they have the right to express themselves, according to child and teen development specialist Robyn Silverman.
 This is especially true as kids get older and can become resentful of an inability to choose personal clothing styles.

 Social conformity is a key motive for school uniforms.
 The pressure to buy the latest fashion can create stress on students, especially those who come from families without the financial means to keep up with classmates.
 Clothing and fashion often correlate to the development of cliques and social groups within schools.
 With a uniform standard, you can minimize the effect clothes have on economic and social barriers, which can improve overall school spirit and the sense of community.